 ❏ The critical questions investors want answered

-❏ Execution: The hard questions and intelligent failure
+❏ Execution: The hard questions and the secret sauce

 ❏ The bottom line: How to build, manage and sustain it

-The course includes a 40-page pre-course workbook of supplemental readings.
+The course includes a 46-page pre-course workbook of supplemental readings.